 2. PEPY = Per Eligible Per Year

-As per above, an eligible participant (employee, spouse, manager, etc.) is anyone who is provided access to the system.
+As above, an eligible participant (employee, spouse, manager, etc.) is anyone who is provided access to the system.
 This pricing model covers the entire year versus one month.
 The option to purchase for less than a year is not applicable.

 3. PPPY = Per Participant Per Year (aka Per Engaged)